Our Approach to Safety and Health

 Risk Assessment and Stop Work Authority

-Before starting work at our manufacturing facilities, the work details and the risks are shared with all workers involved, and they each increase their awareness in an effort to prevent incidents.
+Before we start to work , the work details and the risks are shared with all workers involved, and they each increase their safety awareness in an effort to prevent incidents.
 In addition, effort is also being directed to providing guidance to safety managers as well as making workers stop work and take corrective action in the event of an unforeseen incident while on the job.

 In addition, we are implementing two education programs globally for the establishment of safe work environments.